KrishayB/DataGrapher/README.md

 ![Example](GraphingExample.png)

 ### Other notes:
-- This program only graphs positive numbers.
+This program only graphs positive numbers.
-- There is a certain range of numbers, and really large numbers might cause some bugs.

 [^bignote]: Since you have to enter the x and y values in a .txt file to graph an equation, it will be hard
     to calculate those points yourself and enter them in manually.
 For this, the [GetDataPoints.java](GetDataPoints.java) file exists.